agentm/project-m36/docs/atomfunctions.markdown

 ## Pre-compiled Atom Functions

+*WARNING* Loading object files into the database can be a security and/or and database integrity issue.
+Project:M36 relies on calculating past states of the database.
+For this reason, it is inadvisable to alter object files once they are loaded into a database.
+Changing these object files could corrupt the database.
+Treat object files loaded as read-only.
+Use version numbers in the object file names to allow for future revisions.

 Compiling atom functions at runtime can incur a performance cost.
 To mitigate this, atom functions can be compiled by GHC to object files and then loaded into the Project:M36 server.
 Let's look at an [example](https://github.com/agentm/project-m36/):

 ```haskell